miraliumre/bios/README.md

 # BIOS

-Welcome to RET·MOE's BIOS repository!
-Here, you'll find a list of resources dedicated to BIOS reverse engineering, along with challenges designed to serve as a starting point for those eager to delve into the realm of PC firmware modification.
+Welcome to the **RET·MOE BIOS Repository**!
+This repository offers a curated selection of resources and challenges dedicated to the exploration and understanding of BIOS reverse engineering and firmware modification.

-While the contents here exclusively focus on legacy PC firmware, we have plans for an upcoming repository that will be entirely dedicated to UEFI.
+While our focus primarily lies on legacy PC firmware, we are in the process of developing a new repository solely dedicated to UEFI, expected to be launched soon.

 ## Challenges

+Embark on a journey through varying levels of challenges tailored to provide a hands-on experience in BIOS reverse engineering and modification.

-### Easy
+### Beginner

-These challenges are straightforward and do not require any coding abilities or previous knowledge on BIOS firmware.
-They can be quickly completed by any person with minimal computer skills and are excellent for getting to know BIOS modification tools such as CBROM and MMTool.
+Perfect for individuals new to BIOS firmware, these challenges require no prior coding knowledge.
+They serve as an excellent introduction to BIOS modification tools like CBROM and MMTool.

 - [A Silent Boot]
 - [Absolute Virtualization]
 - [Twinkle Twinkle Energy Star]

-### Normal
+### Intermediate

-The challenges in this level require knowledge of 16-bit assembly programming for the x86 architecture, the ability to analyze and modify binary programs by using reverse engineering tools (such as [Ghidra] or [radare]) and a basic understanding of the typical structure of BIOS firmware.
+These challenges demand a fundamental understanding of 16-bit assembly programming for x86 architecture, and basic proficiency in analyzing and modifying binary programs using reverse engineering tools such as [Ghidra] or [radare].
+A basic grasp of BIOS firmware structure is beneficial.

 - [A Tale Of Memories]
 - [Manic PiXiE Dream Boot]
 - [The Disappearance Of The PC Speaker]

-### Hard
+### Advanced

-In addition to 16-bit assembly programming and reverse engineering skills, these challenges require a more in-depth understanding of BIOS firmware, the specific design of the motherboard being worked on, and the x86 architecture.
-They can be time-consuming to complete, even for those who are most experienced.
+For the seasoned explorers, these challenges necessitate a deeper comprehension of BIOS firmware, specific motherboard designs, and the x86 architecture.
+They pose a more complex, time-demanding venture even for the experienced.

 - [Code In Abyss]
 - [Load Me From The ROM]